Renewvia-Energy/PM-reporting/README.md

 - Sending reminders to site agents who have not yet completed their weekly report

 Note that you will need to make the following changes:
 1. In Line 3, replace `WORKBOOK_ID_HERE` with the ID of your Responses workbook from the previous section.
 The workbook ID can be found in the URL of the workbook.
-In this readme, we've been using [https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing](this example workbook) with URL https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing.
+In this readme, we've been using [this example workbook](https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing) with URL https://docs.google.com/spreadsheets/d/1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ/edit?usp=sharing.
 For this workbook, the ID is `1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ`, so Line 3 would read `const WORKBOOK_ID = '1XlBYHHowUJ1oxT4PP82qm7UEG6sP-toCDGH4OPNttoQ'`.
 2. In Line 5, replace `email1@domain.com,email2@domain.com,email3@domain.com` with a comma-separated list of the emails of everyone who should receive a copy of the weekly summary reports.

 Note that the content of the emails sent by the script are hardcoded.
 Feel free to customize these as you see fit, e.g., replacing "Renewvia" with your company's name.